 - Bank of American Alaska Airlines MileagePlan credit card

-Yes, that is a lot of credit cards.
+Yes, that is a lot of credit cards a mix of both travel credit cards and your typical rewards credit cards.
 And to be honest, there are 20+ more that we have closed in the past few years as well.

 But when friends and family ask how they too can fly business class to a free hotel in Bali, it’s more complicated than just signing up for one credit card.
 You don’t need 20 credit card sign-ups, but to have a trip as we did around the world, you’ll need a strategy to earn multiple sign-up bonuses to fully realize the benefits of using credit card points.